 7.)
 Experiences are immeasurable.
 Want to splurge on a special someone?
 What about concert tickets, a gift certificate with their airline of choice or a yummy virtual program like Danielle LaPorte’s Desire Map.

 8.)
 Get magical.
 Black Phoenix Alchemy Lab has fantastic & sublime scents.
-My friends at Candlesmoke Chapel have beautiful magical goodies which I blogged about here.
+My friends at Candlesmoke Chapel have beautiful magical goodies that I blogged about here.
 Lucky Mojo Curio Co has gorgeously packaged & presented items that are inexpensive and authentic.